gerhynes/mysql-notes/README.md

 `DELIMITER` lets you specify a delimiter, typically `$$`, so you can use the multiple semicolons you need to build up the trigger without MySQL treating the first semicolon as the delimiter.

+### Managing Triggers

+You can use `SHOW TRIGGERS;` to list the trigger in a database.

+You can remove a trigger using `DROP TRIGGER trigger_name;`.

+### A Warning About Triggers

+Triggers can make debugging hard.
+You have no way of identifying that something is happening because of a trigger.

+Some developers have a tendency to chain triggers together.
+This is frowned upon and typically there is a better way using your application code.